 Whether you like greens raw, cooked, juiced, or in a smoothie, you can’t go wrong by including them every day, if not multiple times per day.

 Garlic is very high in sulfur, known to activate liver enzymes that help your body flush out toxins.
 Garlic also contains high amounts of allicin and selenium, two natural compounds that aid in liver cleansing.

-7) Detoxing Herbal Ideas to Complement Your Diet
+8) Detoxing Herbal Ideas to Complement Your Food Choices

-There are some known supplements that support a healthy and detoxified liver, such as dandelion root, milk thistle, turmeric, schisandra berry, and reishi mushroom.
-I like this blend for liver support.
+There are some known supplements that support a healthy and detoxified liver:

 Schisandra berry is one herb I especially love for the liver due to its powerful cleansing qualities.
 Not only does it cleanse the liver of all types of toxins, but once those toxins enter our blood stream, schisandra also assists in excreting the toxins from our body.
 Because of schisandra’s liver cleansing ability and antioxidant content, it’s also known for supporting skin health and healthy aging.
 Read up on Schisandra berry’s incredible benefits, and for more info about the amazing adaptogen, reishi mushroom, read The reishi mushroom has many benefits.